What is a meningioma?

 Symptoms of a meningioma

-Symptoms can depend on the size and position of the tumour and how slowly or quickly it grows.
-They may develop suddenly or slowly, over months or years.
+Symptoms can depend on the size and position of the tumour.
+They also depend on how slowly or quickly it grows.
+Symptoms may develop suddenly, or slowly over months or years.

 • headaches